ishitarastogi/rootstock-example-foundry/README.md

 # Build an ERC‑20 Faucet on Rootstock with Foundry

 **Sidebar Label:** ERC‑20 Faucet with Foundry
-**Description:** Complete guide to deploy a claim‑based ERC‑20 token on Rootstock using Foundry
-**Tags:** `foundry`, `erc20`, `faucet`, `rootstock`
+**Description:** Complete guide to deploy a claim‑based ERC‑20 token on Rootstock using Rootstock Foundry Kit **Tags:** `foundry`, `erc20`, `faucet`, `rootstock`